 The Forney Easy Weld 29901 125FC welder was first released onto the market in 2015.

-There is a 6-month warranty to cover defect in manufacturing and workmanship, when the unit has been used normally.
+There was a 6-month warranty to cover defect in manufacturing and workmanship,.
 There is a 90 day cover on the MIG welder gun and electrode holder.

 This article wouldn’t be complete without a look at the other side of the coin.

-Reason Not To 1: The Forney Easy Weld 125FC 29901 is no longer manufactured by Forney
+Reason Not To 1: The Forney Easy Weld 125FC 29901 Is No Longer Made By Forney

 For a while you can pickup the last few stocks.
 Or a refurbished unit.
 And of course you can pick one up second hand on Craigslist.